 Being here, you’ll have a chance to learn more about the city’s history and culture by visiting historical monuments and attractive destinations such as the Independence Palace, Cu Chi Tunnels, and Central Post Office.

-Especially, the food in Ho Chi Minh City is extremely diversified and affordable.
+Especially the food in Ho Chi Minh City is extremely diversified and affordable.
 The cuisines from all 3 regions in Vietnam are easily available.
-Because Ho Chi Minh City is the city of migrants, you can find food and restaurants from other regions of Vietnam here.
+Because Ho Chi Minh City is a city of migrants, you can find food and restaurants from other regions of Vietnam here.

-The charms of Hanoi are built up by the locals.
-Everyone has unique traits of characteristics.
+The locals build up the charms of Hanoi.
+Everyone has unique traits or characteristics.
 But most of them are generous, humorous, and respect the traditions.

 Hanoi – the Capital of Vietnam

 With more than 1,000 years of civilization, from the Thang Long capital era to the present, Hanoi has always been the largest cultural center of the country.
-The land has produced folk culture with many legends, folk songs, proverbs, heroes, and folk festivals, which have a profound impact on the morale of the people.
+The land has produced folk culture with many legends, songs, proverbs, heroes, and folk festivals, which profoundly impact the morale of the people.

 In contrast to modern city life, the locals also enjoy simple experiences in their everyday life